schwedeErik/VDL_Assigments/README.md

 # Workflow in this repository

-The document type the authors and the packages are defined in the preamble.tex file.
-Please do not add your own author, packages to the exercise file!
-If you need packages that are not yet defined in the preamble just define them in the preamble.
+- The document type, the authors and the packages are defined in the preamble.tex file.
+- Please do not add your own author, packages to the exercise file!
+- If you need packages that are not yet defined in the preamble just define them in the preamble.
-For each week there exercise there will be a template provided.
+- For each week there exercise there will be a template provided.
 Just add your solution to the according predefined section.